 Through tears and with a faltering voice she did just that.
 I also tried to deliver a heartfelt but cheery adieu, communicating how much I loved him and still prized his 5-star breakfasts of omelets with diced plantains.
 The orphan of Catalan immigrants who refused to die in Morocco during the suppression of the Berber rebels in the Rif War, he’s always been the very reserved type and quietly accepted our unannounced pourings of love with his usual austere manner.

 The following day, it was instead Fidel Castro’s death being announced by his Brother Raul on TV.
-My real grandfather is still fine but that other grandfather has passed away.
+My real grandfather is still fine but that other grandfather (if history registered Castro as a sort of founding father) has passed away.
 Once again my dream interpretation was too literal.
-I say all this in front of God, the eavesdropping NSA and whatever Cuban department also monitors my phone line, as I’m sure they do.
+I say all this in front of the eavesdropping NSA and whatever Cuban department also monitors my phone line, as I’m sure they do.
 They can verify my weird claims by looking up the call log and listen to my mom crying.

 My maternal abuelo was a disciplined blue-collar construction worker all his life who helped modernize the rural outskirts of Camagüey, providing access to running water to hundreds of people by deep, drilled wells (drought is very common in Cuba).
 He’d ride his bicycle to work at dawn, working complex, heavy machinery under the blazing Caribbean sun that scorched to a deep tan his fair skin and strained his already beaten, former weightlifter’s back.
 A man of incorruptible morals, he eventually supervised entire construction projects (contraband of building materials has always plagued socialist systems) that provided decent, modest apartments to those that had no homes.